CleverYh/opencv_py/README.md

 Chapter1: Introduction to OpenCV & Gui Features in OpenCV
 Chapter2: Basic Core Operations
-Chapter3: Tick and Optimization (lüè)
+Chapter3: Tick and Optimization (in brief)
 Chapter4: Simple Image Processing
-Chapter5:
+Chapter5: Feature Detection and Description

+## Notice

+Comments are usually a paragraph in one line, so set up auto wrap in your code viewer for easier reading.